Skip to content

 > Type the following to get started:

-docker compose run --rm amass enum -active -d example.org # (1)!
+docker compose run --rm enum -active -d example.org # (1)!

 1. If the build process times out, simply execute the command again to resume.